Congratulations and welcome to NDNU!

 Registration and info:

 Students who have not completed the core curriculum requirement for mathematics, or whose major will require them to take additional math courses, must sit for the NDNU Math Placement Examination before registering for classes.
 This examination will be offered at orientation.
 It takes less than one hour, and does not require the use of a calculator.
-If you are unable to take the exam at orientation for any reason, please contact the Academic Success Center at 650-508-3670 to schedule an appointment to take the exam.
+If you are unable to take the exam at orientation for any reason, please contact the Student Success Center at 650-508-3670 to schedule an appointment to take the exam.

 Contact: Student Life and Leadership